mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 # Container-native Load Balancing

-Once you have deployed a containerized app in Kubernetes, you have many ways to expose it through a `Service` or an `Ingress`: NodePort Service, ClusterIP Service, Internal LoadBalancer Service, External LoadBalancer Servvice, Internal Ingress, External Ingress or Multi-cluster Ingress.
+Once you have deployed a containerized app in Kubernetes, you have many ways to expose it through a `Service` or an `Ingress`: NodePort Service, ClusterIP Service, Internal LoadBalancer Service, External LoadBalancer Service, Internal Ingress, External Ingress or Multi-cluster Ingress.
 This following resource will walk you through all those concepts: [GKE best practices: Exposing GKE applications through Ingress and Services](https://cloud.google.com/blog/products/containers-kubernetes/exposing-services-on-gke).
 To expose an `Ingress` on GKE I have found this following resource very valuable as well: [Ingress features](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features) which provides a comprehensive list of supported features for `Ingress` on GCP.

 Since October 2018, [GCP has introduced a container-native load balancing on GKE](https://cloud.google.com/blog/products/containers-kubernetes/introducing-container-native-load-balancing-on-google-kubernetes-engine).

 > Without [container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing), load balancer traffic travels to the node instance groups and gets routed via iptables rules to Pods which might or might not be in the same node.
 With container-native load balancing, load balancer traffic is distributed directly to the Pods which should receive the traffic, eliminating the extra network hop.
 Container-native load balancing also helps with improved health checking since it targets Pods directly.

-For this you need to provision your GKE cluster with the `--enable-ip-aliases` and then add the `cloud.google.com/neg: '{"ingress": true}'` annotation on your `Service` (even if you expose it via an `Ingress`).
+For this you need to provision your GKE cluster with the `--enable-ip-aliases` parameter and then add the `cloud.google.com/neg: '{"ingress": true}'` annotation on your `Service` (even if you expose it via an `Ingress`).
+The recomme

 FIXME:
 - enable by default